Frequently Asked Questions about Online Learning

 Listed below are the most common questions about distance learning at Empire State College.

 SUNY Empire Online offers associate and bachelor's degree programs that are completely online, allowing you the flexibility to complete your degree while balancing a busy lifestyle.

 Over 500 courses are available, offering close interaction with instructors, classmates and academic support services.

-To learn more, why not attend a telephone information session?
+To learn more, why not attend information session?